Ansible Automation Platform (AAP) Integration#

 UMN HCP Vault#

-Use this Credential Type to pass credential information in to a playbook so that when the playbook runs it can retrieve secrets from Vault
+Use this a custom Credential Type created by Devex to pass Vault connection information into a playbook so that when the playbook runs it can retrieve secrets from Vault.

 -